Peleset

-The Peleset (pwrꜣsꜣtj) or Pulasati (in older literature) are a people appearing in fragmentary historical and iconographic records in ancient Egyptian from the Eastern Mediterranean in the late 2nd millennium BCE.
+The Peleset (pwrꜣsꜣtj) or Pulasati (in older literature) were a people appearing in fragmentary historical and iconographic records in ancient Egyptian from the Eastern Mediterranean in the late 2nd millennium BCE.
 They are hypothesised to have been one of the several ethnic groups of which the invading Sea Peoples were said to be composed.
 Today, historians generally identify the Peleset with the Philistines.

 Records

 Very few documentary records exist, both for the Peleset and for the other groups hypothesized as Sea Peoples.
 One group of people recorded as participating in the Battle of the Delta were the Peleset; after this point in time, the "Sea Peoples" as a whole disappear from historical records, the Peleset being no exception.
 Archaeological evidence supports the existence of a migration of Peleset/Philistines from the Aegean into the southern Levant.

 The five known sources are below: